alphajuliet/advent-2021/README.md

 We implement a little state machine to track our position according to a list of instructions.
 Once we've parsed the input the transitions themselves are very basic in part 1, and fractionally less so in part 2.
 As my little challenge, I've crammed in a couple more lambda functions rather than creating separate definitions.

+### Day 3

+This is a problem where an array language like J or APL would have been more elegant than Clojure in filtering rows in a matrix based on most or least common bit values in columns etc. but my J skills are nowhere near up to the task.
+That's something for a long rainy day to crank through.
+Here, part 1 was pretty trivial, but part 2 involved some more complicated logic and some sequential filtering to get the answer.
+However, like in Day 2, I got to use my favourite `map` and `reduce`; a day without using a `for` loop is a good day.
+I refactored my solution a little at the end to make it more attractive but it's still a little clunkier than I'd like it.

 ## License